lsst-sqre/sqr-039/index.rst

 Motivation
 ==========

-At the time of writing (mid-2020), we are operating a functional (but not feature-complete) Science Platform service in the Data Facility at NCSA for internal project use and in support of early community engagement activities (eg. Stack Club) which includes a functional Authentication and Authorisation (A&A) service designed by the Data Management Architecture team to layer on top of services, security models, system capabilities and infrastructure constraints provided by NCSA.
+At the time of writing (mid-2020), we are operating a functional but not feature-complete Science Platform service in the Data Facility at NCSA for internal project use and in support of early community engagement activities (Stack Club, for example).
+This service includes a functional Authentication and Authorization (A&A) service designed by the Data Management Architecture team.
+This service operates as a layer on top of services, security models, system capabilities, and infrastructure constraints provided by NCSA.
-We are motivated to re-visit some aspects of the design and implementation of our A&A strategy in the light of the following developments:
+We are motivated to revisit some aspects of the design and implementation of our A&A strategy in the light of the following developments:

-- Early operational experience has highlighted some engineering and usability pain points with the current approach that are ripe for optimization (eg issues arising from the length of our JWT tokens);
+- Early operational experience has highlighted some engineering and usability pain points with the current approach that are ripe for optimization, such as the complexity of juggling multiple types of tokens.
-- Some existing decisions were driven by pragmatic requirements to integrate with existing NCSA services (eg. the University of Illinois LDAP service) and other infrastructure constraints (eg for Science Platform accounts to also be NCSA accounts in order to intergrate with Storage services), whereas we are now more driven by the need for the Science Platform deployment to be well separated from the specifics of the underlying infrastructure in order to support a smooth transition to a different Data Facility provider (possibly via an interim Data Facility for Early Operations);
+- Some existing decisions were driven by pragmatic requirements to integrate with existing NCSA services, such as the University of Illinois LDAP service, and other infrastructure constraints.
+  For example, currently Science Platform accounts must also be NCSA accounts in order to intergrate with NCSA-provided storage services.
+  We are now more driven by the need for the Science Platform deployment to be well-separated from the specifics of the underlying infrastructure in order to support a smooth transition to a different Data Facility provider, possibly via an interim Data Facility for Early Operations.
-- We have had an emerging requirement to provide additional (albeit partial) Science Platform production deployments, (eg. at the Summit facility) that need to integrate with different infrastructure and have additional connectivity constraints (such as being able to use the system during an interruption of the external network, or to provide authentication for the Engineering Facilities Database APIs);
+- We have had an emerging requirement to provide additional (albeit partial) Science Platform production deployments, such as at the Summit facility.
+  Those deployments will need to integrate with different infrastructure and will have additional connectivity constraints, such as supporting authentication and authorization during an interruption of the external network and providing authentication for the Engineering Facilities Database APIs.
 - The addition of a Security Architect to the SQuaRE Team and its Ops-Era counterpart have afforded us the opportunity to consider some options that previously would have been ruled out by lack of suitable engineering effort to design and implement them.

 .. _problem: